You must have a provisional driving licence for Great Britain or Northern Ireland when you’re learning to drive or ride.

 - have had (and still have) a full licence in the same category as the vehicle you’re driving, for 3 years

-You must put ‘L’ plates on prominent places on the front and back of your vehicle if you’re a learner driver.
-These can be ‘L’ or ‘D’ plates in Wales.
+You must put an L plate on a prominent place on the front and back of your vehicle if you’re a learner driver.
+You need to take L plates off your vehicle when it’s not being used by a learner driver, eg between practice drives.

 You can’t drive on the motorway with a provisional licence.